michaud-jacobs/thesis/cartan/README.md

 # quad-cartan
 This folder contains Magma code to support the computations in Chapter 3 of my thesis (Quadratic points on non-split Cartan modular curves).
+All code runs on Magma V2.27-7 (and hopefully on later versions too).

 This folder contains the following files (more description is contained within each file):